vgacentrifuge/pcb/README.md

 For the output port, we can connect the DDC pins to one of the MCU's I2C ports, in case we want to read info about the screen.
+NOTE: The I2C lines are open drain, and expect to be pulled up to 5V.
+We will need a level shifter for the MCU to be able to use the I2C port.

 ##### Input VGA ports: I2C EEPROMs
 On our VGA inputs, we should respond to I2C read commands, to return 128-256 bytes of read only [Extended Display Identification Data](https://en.wikipedia.org/wiki/Extended_Display_Identification_Data).